 - The customer cannot make claims for damages and expenses (referred to in the following as claims for damages) for whatever legal reason and, in particular, due to a breach of contractual obligations or due to unlawful acts.
 This does not apply if mandatory liability is applicable – under the terms of the German Product Liability Act, for example, in cases of intent or gross negligence, due to death, physical injury or damage to health, or due to the breach of essential contractual obligations.
 However, a claim for damages for the breach of significant contractual obligations is restricted to predictable damage which is typical for the contract, provided that there is no intent or gross negligence involved and that there is no liability for loss of life, injury or harm to health.

 - For the rest, the basis and extent of claims for damages is restricted to the amount of insurance available to Gira at the time the damage occurred.

 - If the customer is entitled to make claims for damages under the terms of this Section 12, the statutory regulations concerning the period of limitations apply.

 13. Place of fulfilment, place of jurisdiction, scope

 - The place of fulfilment for all obligations arising from this contract – including any claim resulting from withdrawal – is Radevormwald.

 - The places of jurisdiction are agreed as being those places where the courts with jurisdiction for Radevormwald are located.
-This also applies to legal action regarding bills of exchange and cheques, and particularly to claims arising from the dunning procedure.
-However, if there are no legal proceedings pending against Gira, Gira is entitled to institute proceedings against the Customer in the court with jurisdiction over the Customer’s place of residence.
+This also applies to legal proceedings concerning bills of exchange and cheques and, in particular to claims relating to the debt collection procedure.
+However, if legal proceedings against Gira are not pending, Gira is entitled to take proceedings against the customer in the court with jurisdiction over the town where the customer is based.

 > Download GTCs